Torrey pine: Description

+Threats

+On May 15, 2026, a fire started on Santa Rosa Island.
+There is concern that it might reach the grove where the pines grow.

 Distribution

 The extant population of Pinus torreyana is restricted to trees growing in a narrow strip along the Southern California coast in San Diego.
-There is also a population of the variety Pinus torreyana var. insularis in two groves on Santa Rosa Island, a California Channel Island off the coast of Santa Barbara.
+There is also a population of the variety Pinus torreyana var. insularis in two groves on Santa Rosa Island, a California Channel Island off the coast of Santa Barbara, and in Pacific Grove on the foggy Monterey County coast, where a number of massive old specimens exist.
 The presence of Torrey pines along the semi-arid coast of San Diego and Santa Rosa Island (rainfall less than 15 inches per year) is probably a relict population of a much more extensive Ice Age distribution.
 Coastal fog during spring and summer along the San Diego and Santa Rosa Island coast provides just enough moisture to supplement the fairly low winter rainfall, allowing for survival of the species in the wild habitat zone.

 Ecology

 The native habitat of Pinus torreyana is coastal sage scrub, a plant community, growing slowly in dry, sandy soil.
 The root system is extensive.
 A tiny seedling may quickly send a taproot down 60 cm seeking moisture and nutrients.
 A mature tree may have roots extending 75 m.
 Exposed trees battered by coastal winds are often twisted into beautiful sculptural shapes resembling large bonsai, and rarely exceed 12 m tall.

 The seeds are eaten by birds and rodents.
 Like most pine tree species, the seeds have a wing attached to them, but in this species it is papery, breaks off easily, and is entirely non-functional, so this tree is entirely reliant upon animals to disperse its seeds.
 The scrub jay (Aphelocoma californica) is the most important species when it comes to dispersal of the seeds (on the mainland).
 Scrub jays and perhaps also squirrels are thought to be spreading the species into adjacent parklands from gardens around San Diego.

 The caterpillars of the moth Gloveria arizonensis have been confirmed to feed on this tree in the wild.